The present edition of the Register, updated [update_month], takes into account [nb_dams] dams.

 A dam with a height of 15 metres or greater from lowest foundation to crest or a dam between 5 metres and 15 metres impounding more than 3 million cubic metres (See ICOLD Constitution, Page 3)

 The World Register is widely recognized as the best data basis on dams worldwide.
-But despite all our efforts, some data are lacking.
-In using the data basis for calculations, you should stay aware that those calculations are made on the basis of the available data.
-Therefore, the dams for which the data are lacking are ignored.
+But despite all the efforts of ICOLD, some data are lacking.
+In using the data basis for calculations, one should stay aware that those calculations are made on the basis of the available data.
+Therefore, and for a specific field, the dams for which the data are lacking are ignored.

 Purposes of dams